GoogleCloudPlatform/chef-google-compute/README.md

 * `creation_timestamp` -
   Output only.
 Creation timestamp in RFC3339 text format.

+* `routing_config` -
+  The network-level routing configuration for this network.
+Used by Cloud Router to determine what type of network-wide routing behavior to enforce.

+* `routing_config[]/routing_mode`
+  Required.
+The network-wide routing mode to use.
+If set to REGIONAL, this network's cloud routers will only advertise routes with subnetworks of this network in the same region as the router.
+If set to GLOBAL, this network's cloud routers will advertise routes with all subnetworks of this network, across regions.

 #### Label
 Set the `n_label` property when attempting to set primary key